phunghx/robotics/Project 4 - RoboND-DeepLearning-Project/writeup_carldgosselin.md

     <img src="misc_images/FCN4.png">
 </div>
 <br>

+From a technical point of view, the 1x1 convolution is used to reduce the number of depth channels.
+It compresses the previous filter dimensions to 1 (dimensionality reduction).
+Thus, speeding up the computation process.

 **Decoder** <br>
 The decoder is simply used to increase an image to its original size.
 Because the encoding process has compressed the original image while losing a bit of spatial information, the decoded image will only display general shapes.
 During the decoding process, in order to “save” additional details from the original image, a technique called “skip connections” is used to maintain additional details of the original image in the output file.
 The screenshot below displays the difference between using and not using the “skip connections” technique.